-Why would these people waste 3 days, 8 hours a day, to sit and talk with inmates?
+Why would these people waste three days, eight hours a day, to sit and talk with inmates?
 There still has to be some kind of catch.

 When the AVP class finally started, everyone had to go around the room and introduce themselves by using their new “adjective names.”
 For example, my name was Miracle Mike and I gave myself that name because I thought my life was a miracle to still be alive considering all the things that I had been through.
 My friend’s name was Positive Pete.

-After everyone introduced themselves, we would break up into groups of 5 or 6 and throw questions around like: What was your favorite childhood memory?
+After everyone introduced themselves, we would break up into groups of five or six and throw questions around like: What was your favorite childhood memory?
 Or To be a good listener, I must…?
 Or, describe a time I did something that I am proud of…

 It took me a little while to open up and talk, not only around other inmates, but around the females also.
 Sometimes these groups or discussions would get sensitive and sometimes I would see inmates cry, which helped me open up a little myself.
 We would also role-play and act out negative scenarios, then we would sit down and talk about how these conflicts could have been avoided, etc.

 One specific exercise that we did was we would go around the room and everyone would have to talk about a relationship that they would like to heal.
 When it was my turn to speak I couldn’t help but mention the relationship that I would have liked to heal with my father before he passed away.
 I hadn’t thought much about this question until I took this AVP class and it really touched me.